- Food and Cooking»

 - 2 Tbsp. softened butter,, not melted

-- 2 jumbo or large eggs, (Make sure they're large.
-The last time I purchased "Large" eggs they were really medium-sized)
+- 2 extra large or jumbo eggs, (Make sure they're at least extra large.
+The last time I purchased

 - 3/4 to 1 cup brown sugar, firmly packed